Psychiatric Medication Referral

 The side effects of medications may negatively affect work performance (e.g., sedation) and you should contact your therapist or physician as soon as possible if you experience any concerning side effects at work.
 Neither your physician nor your therapist can absolutely guarantee, nor take responsibility for, how a medication may affect you in a work situation so that you will need to make a personal decision about the risks to your job of taking medications versus the risks of not taking them.
 It is usually possible, however, to take a test dose (or half the dose) outside of work hours, to decrease ongoing dosing, change medication types etc., if there is a problem with medications at work.

 Sleeping Medication.
 Sleep walking, strange dreams, or next-day confusion and/or amnesia may be seen on rare occasion when taking sleeping medication.
-It is best to retire to bed soon after ingesting any medications for sleep as one can experience unsteady gait or speak illogically if one takes sleeping medication but stays awake.
+It is best to retire to bed soon after ingesting any medications for sleep as one can experience unsteady gait, speak illogically, or write e-mails with strange content if one takes sleeping medication but stays awake.
 Some sleep medications may cause sedation the following morning, and some may cause one to wake up after only a few hours of sleep.
 Taking a sleeping medication for some length of time may also impair one's natural sleep induction mechanism making it hard to stop the medication suddenly.
 In these cases, it would be necessary to discern whether that is due to the medication or the underlying problem.
+Mistakenly taking sleeping medications during the day and driving, riding a bicycle, or using machinery, is also very dangerous.
 You should inform your physician and therapist as soon as possible if you think you may have experienced any of the problems mentioned in this section.

-Suicidal thoughts or aggression with SSRI anti-depressants.
+Suicidal thoughts or aggression with antidepressants.
 These effects may be seen on rare occasion in children and adolescents but can usually be handled with close medication monitoring.
 Unfortunately, the warnings from various health authorities and the subsequent media coverage regarding suicidality resulted in a decreased use of these drugs and an increase in the suicide rate of young persons indicating that it is more pertinent to treat suicidality from depression itself vis-à-vis the danger from the medication.
-Re-analysis of the original data used for these warnings, as well as new research studies, also confirmed that the risk of suicide from these medications is much lower than from not using them.
-The risk of either of these symptoms is particularly low if dosing is started low, and if the person is followed carefully at the start of dosing, when other medications are added, during smoking cessation, on stopping the medication, etc.
+Re-analysis of the original data used for these warnings, as well as new research studies, suggest that the risk of suicide from these medications is much lower than from not using them, although there may be some relationship to age.
+The risk of either of these symptoms is particularly low if dosing is started low, and if the person is followed carefully at the start of dosing, when other medications are added, during smoking cessation, on stopping the medication, etc. Please read this article on antidepressants and suicide risk for a detailed description of this issue.

 Worsening of Symptoms.
 Medications may rarely cause a wide variety of psychiatric symptoms or worsen the underlying psychiatric problem.
 These symptoms may include insomnia, anxiety, depression, headache, suicidal feelings, etc. The symptoms being treated may also become worse unrelated to the medication.
 You need to be followed closely and discuss all symptoms carefully with your therapist and physician to determine if the worsening is due to medication or the underlying problem itself.